-Although there are hundreds of examples of people who had created huge wealth from the stock market, however, there are also thousands who didn’t.
+Although there are thousands of people who have made wealth from the stock market, there are also hundreds of thousands who have not.

-Here are few cautionary points for people who are just entering the world of investing.
+Here are a few cautionary points for people who are just entering the world of investing.

-Stop right there if you are planning to invest your next semester tuition fee, next month flat rent, savings for your daughter’s marriage which is going to happen next year or any similar reasons.
+Stop right there if you are planning to invest your next semester’s tuition fee, next month’s flat rent, savings for your daughter’s marriage which is going to happen next year, or any similar reasons.

-The cash in hand doesn’t just servers as your emergency fund.
+The cash in hand doesn’t just serve as your emergency fund.
 It also serves as your key to freedom.
-You can take big steps like changing your little flat, or quit your annoying job or simply shifting to a new city, only when you have cash in hand.
+You can take big steps like changing your little flat, quitting your annoying job, or simply shifting to a new city, only when you have cash in hand.

 Do not get trapped by investing all your money and later losing your freedom.
 Do not sacrifice your personal freedom in the name of financial freedom.

-Now that you have understood the pre-requisites and the basics, here are the 6 steps to learn how to invest in share market on your own.
-Do follow the step sequences for an easy approach to enter the stock market world.
+Now that you have understood the prerequisites and the basics, here are the seven steps to learn how to invest in share market on your own.
+Do follow the step sequences for an easy approach to entering the stock market world.

-It’s important to start with defining your investment goals.
+It’s important to start by defining your investment goals.
 Start with end goals in mind.
 Know what you want.

-The time frame for different investment goals will be different.
-Your goal can be anything like buying a new house, new car, funding your higher education, marriage, retirement etc.
+Anyway, if you are starting for Goal-Based Investing, do remember that the time frame for different investment goals will be different.
+Your goal can be anything like buying a new house, new car, funding your higher education, children’s marriage, retirement, etc.

-If you are investing for your retirement, then you have a bigger time frame compared to if you are investing for your higher education.
+However, if you are investing in your retirement, then you have a bigger time frame compared to if you are investing in buying your first house.
 When you know your goals, you can decide how much you want and for how long you have to remain invested.

 - The Intelligent Investor by Benjamin Graham